-The Brashear Association serves people in poverty – from those facing temporary challenges to families living in chronic, multi-generational poverty and works to move them toward self-sufficiency.
-The Brashear Association understands that moving children, families, and adults (including seniors) from the margins means surrounding those facing hardships with a strong community infrastructure.
+The Brashear Association serves community members in South Pittsburgh neighborhoods and works with them to solve challenges they may be facing.
+Brashear understands that moving children, families, and adults (including seniors) from the margins means surrounding those facing hardships with a strong community infrastructure.

 Based on the core belief that everyone deserves a fair shot, The Brashear Association provides South Pittsburgh residents and community groups with access to quality programs and services that address social, education, health, and economic issues.

 As a catalyst for change, we envision and support a South Pittsburgh where every individual, family, community group, and business thrive and reach their full potential.

 Brashear involves individuals, families, and partners in authentic dialogue and action, addressing the issues facing South Pittsburgh neighborhoods.

 Brashear advances its mission through the delivery of high-quality programs and services based on industry best practice, partnerships, and collaborations.